 A short presentation of the PhD program is available here: Presentation.

 The PhD program in Economics and Finance aims to train academic and professional figures able to autonomously carry out research in economics and finance at universities, research institutes, consulting firms, public and private companies.
-PhD graduates in Economics and Finance may undertake job positions requiring critical and problem solving skills, in which to matter are the ability to identify a problem and frame it in a general context, manage and process data through a statistical approach, interpret the findings and communicate concrete suggestions.
+PhD graduates in Economics and Finance may undertake job positions requiring critical and problem solving skills, in which to matter are the ability to identify and frame a problem in a general context, analyze it, manage and process data through a statistical approach, interpret the findings and communicate concrete suggestions.

 The PhD program, active since the academic year 2021/22, follows the experience of the previous PhD program in Economics and Management from which it inherits the setting but with a change of focus.
+Since the academic year 2023/24, the program offers two tracks: "Economics" and "Data Analysis and Finance".
 In recent years, PhD graduates from the Department have covered job positions in prestigious universities (e.g., Harvard Business School, London School of Economics) and companies (e.g., Cattolica Assicurazioni, GSK Italia).

 For further information, please contact the program coordinator, Prof. Alessandro Bucciol (firstname.lastname@example.org).